nprapps/bestpractices/README.md

 * If a binary object needs to be shared then store it in Dropbox or on S3.
 If it is part of the setup process (e.g. a database backup) then use fabric commands to read and write it.
 * **Never, ever store passwords, keys or credentials in any repository.** (Use environment variables instead.)

+## Servers

+* Environment variables belong in `/etc/environment`.
+This file should be sourced by cron jobs.
+(This happens automatically when using `cron.sh`.)